Khalil-Alhadidi/ExamSubmissionSystem/README.md

 - ⚠️ In production, authentication should be delegated to a dedicated Identity Provider (e.g., IdentityServer, Auth0, Azure AD).

 ## 🐳 Docker
-This system is Dockerized and can be orchestrated via Kubernetes for scaling, but for simplicity and rapid development, Docker Compose is used here.
+-This system is Dockerized and can be orchestrated via Kubernetes for scaling, but for simplicity and rapid development, Docker Compose is used here.
+-In a production setup, I would configure GitHub Actions to build and push Docker images to DockerHub

 ## ✅  Time Zone
 The system uses a UTC-first strategy.
 All submission times are handled and stored in UTC to avoid inconsistencies across global clients.
 Clients may optionally send their local timezone offset for contextual logging.”